Onesided relationships

 • The dynamics of your relationship has changed like a former boss who was used to making more than you and befriended you after your work relationship ended may continue to see as a subordinate.
 If your circumstances change to the extent that you will become the bigger earner or one with greater prestige, that might be enough to ruin the relationship from the perspective of the other person.

 • This point extends from the earlier one.
 If you still struggle with whether you are reading the situation correctly, "test the spirit fairly"!
 Give them the space and chance to initiate or at least to show up in the relationship in some other way that is truly meaningful.
 Be careful to NOT assume that the other person is simply disinterested.
-Are they already showing up meaningfully in the relationship in ways other than a specific way in which you are focusing.
-For instance, some people might actually prefer you to initiate meetups because they might not have as good ideas, options, contacts or other resources.
-It would be unreasonable for you to compare their contribution based on different levels circumstances.
+Are they already showing up meaningfully in the relationship in ways other than a specific way in which you are focusing?
+For instance, some people might actually prefer you to initiate meetups because they might not have as good ideas, options, contacts or other resources to plan meetups.
+It would be unreasonable for you to compare their contribution based on different levels circumstances related to meetups.
 Evaluate whether the other person has insecurities or circumstances of which you are unaware.
 This might even be because you are the dominant person in the relationship.
 In short, leave your invitation as open as possible to avoid needlessly putting the other person on the defensive.
 Needless to say, check the sincerity of your motivations.
 Do NOT rig this test with biases that force a response one way or other.
-After all, insincere motivates give shabby results like garbage in, garbage out.
+After all, toxic motivates that you might have would render shabby results; like the saying 'garbage in, garbage out'.
 Do not be forceful, condescending or confrontational.
-If you can spend more, do you make a deal of how they never want to make plans when you are unwilling to go to less expensive locations or you plan for outings that exceed their budgetary constraints.
+If you can afford to spend more, you are toxic if you argue that they never want to make plans when you are unwilling to go to less expensive locations or you plan for outings that exceed their budgetary constraints.

 • You may ask "The last 2 times we met, those were my ideas.
 Do you want to OR would you mind if you OR would you be comfortable to suggest the next time?"
 Step back and wait.
 Prepare yourself psychologically for either outcome.